How to Factory Reset Your Router

 • You have severe software glitches or firmware issues that remain unresolved through software updates or reboots.

-• You’ve forgotten administrative passwords or lack access router settings and need to perform a reset to regain control.
+• You’ve forgotten administrative passwords or lack access to router settings, and need to perform a reset to regain control.

 Resetting your router is a fairly simple process that may vary slightly depending on your device’s manufacturer.
 You can consult your router’s manual for information on a device reset.
 If you no longer have the manual handy, you can usually find a copy online through your router’s manufacturer.